 The Endocannabinoid system is a complicated one and we are going to try to break it down as best we can for everyone.
-As always, if you have any questions on it then please get in touch and we will help you out.
+As always, if you have any questions about it then please get in touch and we will help you out.

 The Endocannabinoid system lives within us all, and in fact within all vertebrates, so that includes your dog, cat and lion.
 This is why the same cannabinoids from cannabis can be effective for our pets and more and more research is coming out to show that.

-Back to us humans, to explain a more about the endocannabinoid system I want to first explain homeostasis and what it is.
+Back to us humans, to explain more about the endocannabinoid system I want to first explain homeostasis and what it is.

 What is Homeostasis?